rust-lang/rfcs/text/0000-future-work.md

 [#2385]: https://github.com/Centril/rfcs/blob/rfc/implied-derive/text/0000-implied-derive.md#future-work
 [#2306]: https://github.com/rust-lang/rfcs/blob/master/text/2306-convert-id.md#possible-future-work

-The author of this RFC has benefitted personally from writing future-work sections ([#2532], [#2529], [#2524], [#2523], [#2522], [#2401], [#2421],
+The author of this RFC has benefitted personally from writing future-possibilities sections ([#2532], [#2529], [#2524], [#2523], [#2522], [#2401], [#2421],
 [#2385], and [#2306]).
 Said written sections have also caused the current author to think more clearly about interactions in each of the written RFCs.
-If for no other reason, these sections offer a permantent space to idea-dump while writing an RFC.
+If for no other reason, these sections offer a permanent space to idea-dump while writing an RFC.

 ## For the team

-The holistic perspective that a future work section can offer may also help the relevant subteam to understand:
+The holistic perspective that a future-possibilities section can offer may also help the relevant sub-team to understand:

 1. why something is proposed,
 2. what the long term effects of said proposal is,